Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/arcade-editor/webpack/readme.md

-# Arcade editor ESM Webpack sample
+# Arcade editor ESM Webpack template

 This repository showcases how to integrate the Arcade editor using webpack.